Rock Engraving Park of Grosio: Rupe Magna

 The Rupe Magna owes its shape to the action of the Valtellina glacier.
-The slow, continual movement of the tongues of ice which occupied the valleys of the Adda and the Roasco molded the surface into its characteristic form.
+The slow, continual movement of the tongues of ice that occupied the valleys of the Adda and the Roasco molded the surface into its characteristic form.
 The Rupe Magna is made of dark grey phyllite with quartzite lenses.
 Numerous themes like human figures, including “orants”, armed men and wrestlers, animals, geometrical shapes, cup-marks, rakes and crosses are represented on the surface of the Rupe Magna.
-On the basis of comparison with objects from archaeological excavations and stylistic considerations they may be dated from the Neolithic Period (4th millennium BC) to the Iron Age (1st millennium BC).
+Based on comparison with objects from archaeological excavations and stylistic considerations, they may be dated from the Neolithic Period (4th millennium BC) to the Iron Age (1st millennium BC).

-Archaeological excavations in 1995 could proof the existence of prehistoric settlements on the Dosso dei Castelli beginning from the Bronze Age (16th – 14th century BC) up to the Iron Age, precisely to the 1st century BC.
+Archaeological excavations in 1995 could prove the existence of prehistoric settlements on the Dosso dei Castelli beginning from the Bronze Age (16th – 14th century BC) up to the Iron Age, precisely to the 1st century BC.

 Castello Vecchio

-The so called Castello Vecchio (Old Castle) was mentioned the first time in a written document in the year of 1150 as „Castrum Groxi“, but archaeological results indicate a construction date already at about the end of the 10th century.
+The so-called Castello Vecchio (Old Castle) was mentioned for the first time in a written document in the year 1150 as „Castrum Groxi“, but archaeological results indicate a construction date already at about the end of the 10th century.

 The preserved walls of the Castello Vecchio show the historic size of the whole structure.
-The nowadays dominating church spire from Romanesque Period was partly restructured at the end of the 19th century.
-The first construction-phase of the corresponding small church is dated by archaeological results into the 7th or 8th century.
-Most probably built to cover the two medieval tombs which are cut directly into the rock.
-The relatively limited size as well as the low fortification level indicate, that the castle was more a symbol of power of the feudatory than a fortress.
+The nowadays dominating church spire from the Romanesque Period was partly restructured at the end of the 19th century.
+The first construction phase of the corresponding small church is dated by archaeological results to the 7th or 8th century.
+Most probably built to cover the two medieval tombs, which are cut directly into the rock.
+The relatively limited size as well as the low fortification level indicate that the castle was more a symbol of the power of the feudatory than a fortress.
 The feudatories of this area of the Valtellina were at this age the bishops of Como.
-From about the 12th century onwards their vassals in the region of Grosio were the lords von Matsch, a family that has its origins in the Vinschgau (it.
+From about the 12th century onwards, their vassals in the region of Grosio were the lords von Matsch, a family that has its origins in the Vinschgau (it.
 Val Venosta).
 That's why the family in the Valtellina later on was called Venosta.
 According to documentary evidence the castle was inhabited until the last decades of the 16th century.